 Requests for leaves of absence rank among the most frequently encountered challenges faced by the HR administrator.
-Employers are often faced with administering requests for pregnancy leave, baby bonding leave, leave to care for a sick family member, or leave for the employee's own illness.
-State and federal leave laws, such as the federal Family and Medical Leave Act (FMLA) - applicable to employers with 50 or more employees, and the California Family Rights Act (CFRA) – applicable to employers with five (5) or more employees, contain overlapping and sometimes conflicting employee rights and employer obligations regarding family leave.
+Employers are often faced with administering requests for pregnancy leave, child bonding leave, leave to care for a sick family member, or leave for the employee's own illness.
+State and federal leave laws, such as the federal Family and Medical Leave Act (FMLA) — applicable to employers with 50 or more employees — and the California Family Rights Act (CFRA) — applicable to employers with five or more employees — contain overlapping and sometimes conflicting employee rights and employer obligations regarding family leave.

 Common Mistake